Leonis Adobe: Living History Museum

 The Leonis Adobe in recent years has operated as a living history museum to the California ranch style of life.
 The museum is a popular location for school field trips in which students step back in time to the 1880s by touring the property and participating in recreations of 1880s lifeways.
 Students are able to pet, feed, and observe ranch animals under supervision of museum tour guides.

 PBS' Visiting...
 With Huell Howser

-In January 2010 Huell Howser spot lighted the Leonis Adobe on his show Visiting... for PBS (a spin-off of his California Gold series).
+In January 2010 Huell Howser spotlighted the Leonis Adobe on his show Visiting... for PBS (a spin-off of his California Gold series).
 The program featured the grounds, the adobe, the staff, and interviews with several characters at the museum.

 Plummer House

 In 1983, the Plummer House was moved to the grounds of the Leonis Adobe Museum.
 The Plummer House was built in 1874 in Plummer Park, West Hollywood by Eugene Raphael Plummer.
 It was known as the "Oldest House in Hollywood" and was designated as a California Historic Landmark #160 in 1935.
 It fell into disrepair and was the victim of vandalism and fires.
 The Leonis Adobe Association in conjunction with the Los Angeles Conservancy arranged with the county to move the front part of the Plummer House to its current location on the Leonis Adobe grounds.
 The Plummer House has been restored and is used as the visitor center and gift shop for the Leonis Adobe Museum.